fenomas/voxel-physics-engine/README.md

 # voxel-physics-engine
 An abstracted physics engine for my experimental branch of voxeljs.

+This adds reasonably realistic physics to voxel js.
-It's modeled loosely after [voxel-physical](https://github.com/chrisdickinson/voxel-physical), though it works quite differently.
+It replaces and is modeled loosely on [voxel-physical](https://github.com/chrisdickinson/voxel-physical), though it works quite differently and behaves more physically.

 ###Usage:
  1. Register rigid bodies with `addBody()`